sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 Above we have a main function that knows way too much:

 - It has to specifically inquire what shape it's currently using.
-- It needs to know about differently named properties about each shape (which should be private).
+- It needs to know about differently named attributes on each shape (which should be private).
 - It needs to know how to calculate the area of every shape.
 - It needs to know how to draw every shape.